takapi327/freemarket_sample_66c/README.md

 ### Association
 - belongs_to :user_detail
+- has_many :products
-- has_many :product
+- has_many :snss
-- has_many :sns
+- has_many :comments
-- has_many :comment
+- has_many :likes
-- has_many :like
+- has_many :product_buys
+- belongs_to :address

 ## user_detailテーブル